Why COMPRESS

 • Determining the test pressure to apply (as read on the gauge at the top of the vessel).

-The Hydrotest Report is available to all COMPRESS users.
+The Hydrotest Report is available to all COMPRESS and INSPECT users.
 To prepare your report:

 1. Design your vessel or exchanger.